phan/phan/README.md

 ## More on phpdoc types

-All the [phpdoc][doctypes] types listed on that page should work.
+All the [phpdoc][doctypes] types listed on that page should work with one exception.
+It says that `(int|string)[]` would indicate an array of ints or strings.
+For phan, the syntax for that would be `int[]|string[]` simply because it is much easier to implement and I tend to think it is more consistent with the rest of the phpdoc typing too.

 That means you can do:

 ```php
 <?php